 Every day, millions of people scour the internet for local goods and services.
 Without a strong web presence, it’s nearly impossible for business owners to tap into this customer base.

 Optimizing your website may seem daunting at first, but it’s a huge opportunity to distinguish yourself from the competition.
-For many small businesses, SEO growth can be as simple as creating valuable, informational content.
-From your title tags and meta descriptions to your content and product reviews, an easy to use, readable websites builds customer confidence and visibility in search results.
+For many small businesses, SEO growth can be as simple as creating valuable, informative content.
+From your title tags and meta descriptions to your content and product reviews, an easy-to-use and readable website builds customer confidence and can increase visibility in search results.

 Advanced SEO isn’t rocket science.
 In fact, this guide took you beyond the beginner SEO level!